aeonSolutions/AeonLabs-GitHub-API-C-library/README.md

 ## For developers and Dataverse Repositories
 Report issues and contribute to dataverse.org's code: Report bugs and add feature requests in [GitHub Issues](https://github.com/IQSS/dataverse/issues) or use [GitHub pull requests](http://guides.dataverse.org/en/latest/developers/version-control.html#how-to-make-a-pull-request), if you have some code, scripts or documentation that you'd like to share.
 If you have a security issue to report, please email [security@dataverse.org](mailto:security@dataverse.org).

-Ask a question or start a discussion: Great place to publicly share feedback, ideas, feature requests, and troubleshoot any issues is in the [Dataverse Users Community](https://groups.google.com/forum/#!forum/dataverse-community).
+Ask a question or start a discussion: A great place to publicly share feedback, ideas, feature requests, and troubleshoot any issues is in the [Dataverse Users Community](https://groups.google.com/forum/#!forum/dataverse-community).

 Join #dataverse on [chat.dataverse.org](http://chat.dataverse.org/) to chat with the Dataverse community in real time, or leave a message that will be logged at https://view.matrix.org/alias/%23dataverse:matrix.org